Resource library

 6. This lesson only made sense after the first flop

-7. The part nobody saw coming happened first
+7. Nobody saw the important part coming first

 8. I kept losing attention for the same reason